 Typically you can receive higher crediting rates on a CD if you commit to leaving your money with the bank for a longer period of time.
 This lack of liquidity causes many people to choose shorter-term CDs at the expense of receiving the higher interest rates.
 CD laddering is a strategy that gives you the benefit of receiving the higher-interest crediting rates of longer term CDs but still provide you with some liquidity.
 For example, rather than deposit $60,000 for a one-year period and renewing each year at a lower one-year rate, you could create a three-year ladder and put $20,000 in a one-year CD, $20,000 in a two-year CD and $20,000 in a three-year CD at the higher interest rates.
 After the first year, you take the one-year CD and purchase a new three-year CD.
 After the second year, you take the initial two-year CD and purchase a new three-year CD, and do the same with the initial three-year CD.
 Starting in year four, you will have the three CDs receiving the benefit of a three year rate but also have access to 1/3 of your money each year without penalty should you need it.
 Use this calculator to determine the additional interest you could earn with a CD laddering strategy.

 This information may help you analyze your financial needs.
 It is based on information and assumptions provided by you regarding your goals, expectations and financial situation.
-This service shall not infer that the company or its affiliates and email service provider, DocuMatix, Inc, assumes any fiduciary duties.
-In addition, such service should not be relied upon as the only source of information.
+The calculations do not infer that the company assumes any fiduciary duties.
+The calculations provided should not be construed as financial, legal or tax advice.
+In addition, such information should not be relied upon as the only source of information.
 This information is supplied from sources we believe to be reliable but we cannot guarantee its accuracy.
 Hypothetical illustrations may provide historical or current performance information.
 Past performance does not guarantee nor indicate future results.
-Use of service is provided without warranty of any kind, either express, implied or statutory, including FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, AND ACCURACY.
-Use of service is entirely at users own risk and user should seek professional financial and legal advice without reliance on service.
-Provider and email service provider shall not be liable for any lost profits, lost business, direct or indirect, punitive or consequential damages or damages of any kind arising out of service use.
-This agreement shall be governed and enforced by Utah law, with courts located in Salt Lake County, Utah the sole and exclusive venue.
-User agrees to indemnify and hold harmless company, email service provider, and affiliates from any and all liabilities and costs (including attorney fees) for any improper use or violation of these terms.